rapid7/marionette.carpenter/README.md

   ]
 ```

 The above code creates a new table element at `#users-table-region` with pagination controls and sortable columns.
-We set the title of the table with `title: 'Users'`, indicate the `region` we want the table rendered to, specify that the collection is to be paginated and sorted client-side with `static: true`, and then specify the attributes to load in the table with an array at `columns`.
+We set the title of the table with `title: 'Users'`, indicate the `region` we want the table rendered to, specify that the collection is to be paginated and sorted client-side with `static: true`, and then specify the attributes to load in the table with an array at `columns`. `queryParameters` optionally provides the ability to pass in additional custom parameters.

 ### Customizing columns